ghthor/journal/README.md

 ## Contributing

 1. Fork it
+2. `go get github.com/ghthor/journal`
+3. Add your fork as a remote to `$GOPATH/src/github.com/ghthor/journal`
-2. Create your feature branch (`git checkout -b my-new-feature`)
+4. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push fork-remote my-new-feature`)
-5. Create new Pull Request
+7. Create new Pull Request

 ## License